lancetipton/composer-wysiwyg/README.md

   * The closest I found was [pell.js](https://github.com/jaredreich/pell)
     * pell.js is simple and straight forward, but only has a static layout.
 I needed a pop-up layout
     * At first I just forked pell.js, but eventually I just re-wrote everything
-    * I ended up adding a few more features
+    * Also ended up adding a few more features

 ### Minimum Browser Support ( nothing guaranteed )
   * Chrome 5